dt-apac-services/training-log-monitoring/6-log-data-alerting.md

 ## Congratulations!!

 Congratulations on completing the course.
-Please provide your valuable feedback for future improvements to the authors.
+Please provide your valuable feedback to the authors for future improvements.

 Thank you!